๐Ÿ”’Cybersecurity and Cryptography

 SFTP (Secure File Transfer Protocol)

-• SSH subsystem for file operations—not just encrypted FTP, but a completely different protocol built on SSH's secure channel
+• An SSH subsystem for file operations, not simply FTP with encryption added.
+SFTP is a completely different protocol built on SSH's secure channel.

 • Integrity verification ensures files arrive unmodified, protecting against man-in-the-middle tampering during transfer